Join WOLA and the Carter Center for a webinar on strategies for consolidating peace in Colombia amid the COVID-19 pandemic.

-In the face of these security challenges and the lack of protection from the Colombian government, the international community should seek to pressure the Duque administration to protect social leaders, while also supporting alternative, peaceful, and non-violent strategies for protection.
+In the face of these security and health challenges, and the lack of protection from the Colombian government, the international community should seek to pressure the Duque administration to protect social leaders, while also supporting alternative, peaceful, and non-violent strategies for protection.

 This online forum will explore one of those strategies: the creation of peace communities.
-In April 1997, one of the first such communities was formed in San José de Apartadó.
+In April 1997, one of the first such communities were formed in San José de Apartadó.
 Rural leaders came together to implement international humanitarian law and the principle of distinction for non-combatants in their community, designating the area free of all armed groups, including legal public security forces.
-Leaders also established rules that asked community members to disengage from violence, and also began to form communal projects.
+Local forums helped establish rules that asked community members to disengage from violence, and also leaders began to form communal projects.

 The peace community has faced challenges: it has registered at least three massacres and had more than 300 of its members killed.
-Authorities and armed groups have frequently interpreted San José de Apartadó’s declared neutrality as an affront, accusing residents of collaborating with various actors in the conflict.
+Authorities and armed groups have frequently interpreted the peace community’s declared neutrality as an affront, accusing residents of collaborating with various actors in the conflict.

 Representative of San José de Apartadó